 The AiCure app, developed by the National Institutes of Health, monitors how a patient adheres to the medication guidelines.
 Artificial intelligence is integrated into the webcam of a smartphone, confirming that the patients take the prescribed medicines at the right time.
 This enables them to manage the medical conditions better, as most of the users have serious health issues, or tend to go against the advice of physicians, participating in clinical trials.

-A digital nurse, Molly, has been developed by the start-up called Sense.ly, that can monitor the conditions of patients and provide treatments as follow-ups, between the doctor’s visits.
+A digital nurse, a Molly, has been developed by the start-up called Sense.ly, which can monitor the conditions of patients and provide treatments as follow-ups, between the doctor’s visits.
 Here, the developers have used machine learning to support patients who suffer from chronic illnesses.

 Genomics and genetics seek mutations and connections to disease from DNA information.
-AI has made it possible to spot vascular diseases and cancer early, so that the doctors can take timely action.
-On analysing the genetics, it can predict the health issues that people may face.
+AI has made it possible to spot vascular diseases and cancer early so that the doctors can take timely action.
+Analyzing genetics can predict the health issues that people may face.

-Presently, a large number of health trackers like Apple, FitBit and Garmin are used to monitor the activity levels and heart rate of the users.
-These are AI-integrated smart devices, that sends alerts to carry out the necessary activities and share them with the physicians.
+Presently, a large number of health trackers like Apple, FitBit, and Garmin are used to monitor the activity levels and heart rate of the users.
+These are AI-integrated smart devices, that send alerts to carry out the necessary activities and share them with the physicians.

 Nisarg Mehta, CEO & Chairman of Techtic Solutions, is the vision of the company.
 Nisarg is active in operations in his daily routine as he is one of the key decision makers in terms of technological advancements of the company.
 He is a friendly leader with hardworking, motivating, visionary and passionate personality.

 Since the world was shut down because of the pandemic, the use of online video streaming applications like Netflix or Amazon Prime has increased enormously. […]